-Every year, college students and other young adults take to the roads for a much-needed break from the gruesome school curriculum.
+College students and other young adults take to the roads every year for a much-needed break from the gruesome school curriculum.
 They head off to far away, sunny party destinations for a breather.
 However, it’s not just all fun and games during this time.
 It has been noticed that there is an increase in car crashes during spring break time in popular spring break destinations.
-During a time when there is more traffic on the road, each of us should be vigilant of the roads a little more than usual.
+When there is more traffic on the road, we should be vigilant of the roads a little more than usual.

 Increase of car crashes during spring break

 For most colleges, spring break tends to fall between February and April.
 A study done by the University of Miami concluded that there was a rise of car crash fatalities during this time period in popular spring break destinations across seven states: